vhcd/vhcd.github.io/_posts/2021-03-25-unity-v-unreal.md

 [![ue5.jpg]({{site.baseurl}}/images/ue5.jpg)][Unreal Engine 5]

-Unreal seems on the forefront of innovation, with [Unreal Engine 5], [MetaHuman Creator] or [realtime rey-tracing][RTX].
+Unreal seems on the forefront of innovation, with [Unreal Engine 5], [MetaHuman Creator] or [realtime ray-tracing][RTX].
 However, Unity is not left behind, its [Data-Oriented Technology Stack][dots] sure is a nice addition to the tool, for which Unreal has no equivalent (yet?).

 # Conclusion